 Polly Bryan

-During her time with Horse & Hound, Polly has reported from the 2016 Paralympics in Rio, the 2017 European Dressage and Para Dressage Championships, and the 2018 World Equestrian Games in Tryon.
-Her reporting has also taken her to various other major international shows including Aachen and Rotterdam CHIOs.
-She also still has a love for polo, occasionally swapping dressage for a stint of polo reporting, and has also reported on international eventing and showjumping.
+During her time with Horse & Hound, Polly has reported from the Tokyo Olympics in 2021 – fulfilling a lifelong dream in doing so – as well as the 2022 World Championships, the 2018 World Equestrian Games, the 2019 and 2017 European Championships, and the 2016 Paralympics in Rio.
+Her reporting has also taken her to various other major international shows including the World Cup Finals in 2019 and 2022, as well as Aachen and Rotterdam CHIOs.
+She still has a love for polo, occasionally swapping dressage for a stint of polo reporting, and has also covered international eventing and showjumping, including at the Tokyo Olympics.

 While not from a horsey family, Polly has ridden from the age of seven.
 She competed a huge variety of horses and ponies across all disciplines as she grew up, and worked on several yards.
 Originally from Devon, Polly was a keen member of the South Devon (West) branch of the Pony Club, going on to instruct for the branch.
-She has always had a particular love for dressage, following the sport avidly, and aged 14 she announced to her parents and teachers that she wanted to one day be the dressage editor at Horse & Hound.
+She has always had a particular love for dressage, following the sport avidly, and aged 14 she announced to her parents and teachers that she wanted to be the dressage editor at Horse & Hound one day.

 Polly was captain of the very successful equestrian team at the University of Birmingham — admitting that her degree in English Literature played second fiddle to her riding!
 After graduating with a 2:1, she moved to London to pursue her career in equestrian journalism, gaining a postgraduate diploma in magazine journalism.

-Polly lives in south-west London and while not in a position to own a horse currently, enjoys catch rides whenever possible and the odd day out hunting.
+Polly lives in Surrey and while not in a position to own a horse currently, enjoys catch rides whenever possible.

 -